dxos/dxos/docs/docs/guide/glossary.md

 Also known as a paper key.
 A string of values that make it possible to recover an identity in case of a lost device.

+### Snapshot

+A flat representation of a specific state of an ECHO space.
+An ECHO space is made of feeds of mutations which are collapsed into a snapshot for the purposes of catching up a peer or downloading the state of the database without the log of changes.

+### Epoch

+A specific point in time when the members of a space agree to drop or compress history older than a certain point in time.
+To call an epoch, peers periodically agree on a specific [snapshot](#snapshot) to refer to as the beginning of the current epoch.
+This mechanism allows ECHO spaces to control their size on disk and on the wire.

 ### PWA

 [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app)